gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Modules are the nuts and bolts of Ansible automation tasks.
 Main operations on the devices are executed through modules.
 - Ansible ships with a number of modules.
 Users can also write their own modules.
 - Modules are Operating system specific.
-Target device should support the given Ansible module to carryout the operation.
+Target device should support the given Ansible module to carry out the operation.

 > For future reference
 > - Modules are also referred to as “task plugins” or “library plugins”